The Staged Treatment in Early Psychosis Study

 Staged Treatment in Early Psychosis (STEP): A Sequential Multistage Randomized Clinical Trial (SMART) of Interventions for Ultra High Risk (UHR) of Psychosis Patients.

-Psychotic Disorders Personality Disorders Clinical High Risk Ultra High Risk of Psychosis Prodrome Clinical High Risk of Psychosis Disease Mental Disorders Fluoxetine Support and Problem Solving Therapy Cognitive Behavioural Case Management 3-monthly monitoring Step 1-Regular SPS Therapy Step 2- Regular SPS Therapy Step 2- Regular CBCM Step 3- Regular CBCM + Fluoxetine
+Psychotic Disorders, Personality Disorders, Clinical High Risk, Ultra High Risk of Psychosis, Prodrome, Clinical High Risk of Psychosis, Disease, Mental Disorders, Fluoxetine, Antidepressive Agents, Support and Problem Solving Therapy, Cognitive Behavioural Case Management, 3-monthly monitoring, Step 1-Regular SPS Therapy, Step 2- Regular SPS Therapy, Step 2- Regular CBCM, Step 3- Regular CBCM + Fluoxetine

 You can join if…

 - Age 12 -25 years (inclusive) at entry.